 - 2 tablespoons grated Parmesan

-- Place red potatoes in a large pot and fill with cold water until potatoes are covered by an inch.
+- Place red potatoes in a large pot of cold water, covering the potatoes by an inch.
 Add a large pinch of salt.

 - Bring water to a boil and reduce to a simmer.
 Cook the potatoes for approximately 20 minutes, depending on size.*

 - Potatoes are done when skin starts to crack and are completely tender when pierced with a fork.